Child Support in Australia: 2021 Expert Guide

 Whether your collection arrangements are private or through CSA, child support is legally owed from the due date of the first agreed payment.
 For any debts, you can ask CSA to recover payments up to three months outstanding.

-You may anticipate difficulty making child support payments, such as a change in your circumstances that affects your income.
+You may anticipate difficulty making child support payments, such as a change in your financial circumstances that affects your income.
 In such situations, you should seek legal advice as soon as possible.

 How is child support paid?